jetbrains-academy/refactoring-course/MovingCode/MovingCodeIntroduction/task.md

 # Section 4: Moving code

 In this section, we will cover the following topics:

+- Cohesion and coupling
-- Move Method refactoring
+- Move refactoring
+- Feature Envy code smell
 - Pull Up refactoring
 - Push Down refactoring
-- Feature Envy code smell